What is a nursing record?

 Writing tips

-Do not use jargon, meaningless phrases, or personal opinions (e.g., “the patient's vision appears blurred” or “the patient's vision appears to be improving”).
-If you want to make a comment about changes in the patient's vision, check the visual acuity and record it.
+Do not use jargon, meaningless phrases, or personal opinions (e.g., āthe patient's vision appears blurredā or āthe patient's vision seems to be improvingā).
+If you want to comment on changes in the patient's vision, check the visual acuity and document it.

-Write legibly and in clear, short sentences.
+Write legibly and in clear, concise sentences.

 Looking after nursing records

-Keep the nursing records in a place where they can be accessed easily; preferably near to where the nursing team meet at shift change times.
-This will ensure that records are available for handover sessions and also that they are easily accessible to the rest of the eye care team.
+Store the nursing records in a location where they can be easily accessed, preferably near the nursing teamās meeting area during shift changes.
+This ensures that records are available during handover sessions and are easily accessible to the rest of the eye care team.
 The handover may take place with the patient present, if appropriate.
-Indeed, nursing records can only be accurate if patients have been involved in decision making related to their care.
+Nursing records can only be accurate if patients are involved in the decision-making process related to their care.

 File the nursing records in the medical notes folder on discharge.
 Ensure that the whole team knows if nursing records are stored elsewhere.